syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 #### Background fill formats

-Background formats for a line can be defined using `IBackgroundFormat` interface and RegisterBackColorFormat method where format attributes can be specified.
+Background formats for a line can be defined using `IBackgroundFormat` interface and RegisterBackColorFormat function where format attributes can be specified.

 {% tabs %}